 That’s terrible.
 It seems that the paint was mixed between intermediate blue and blue-gray.
 I was in a daze.
 I think the color doesn’t change so much.
 The washing makes the tone a little darker, and the gradation paint also makes the tone a little lower, so I will go with it.
 I crushed the canopy so I don’t care much.

 It was written that the weapons bay door parts should be folded together.
 I thought I would be able to do something on the spot, so I was thinking of painting the front and back of the parts and finally assembling them, but they don’t fit the opening support parts.
-In the end, not only I have to fold it, but I also have to separate it and make it fit.
+In the end, not only do I have to fold it, but I also have to separate it and make it fit.
 It would have been better if they had put together and checked the fitting from the beginning, but I think it would have been difficult to complete it without understanding the basic structure of TBM -3 because the assembly manual is difficult.
 It’s worn out, so I’ll fix it with some putty or something.

 The full-scale deployment of TBM -3 began in 1942, and it has been active since 1943 when Japan was gradually losing ground.
 I remember that TBM and TBF were involved in the sinking of Battleship Yamato, Battleship Musashi, and several Japanese aircraft carriers.